SG-04/Feed-Reader-Testing/README.md

 ## How to run the Project
 - Clone the repository using `git clone https://github.com/SG-04/Feed-Reader-Testing.git`
 - Open index.html in your browser.
-- Alternatively, you can view the site on github pages by using the link below.
 ## Technologies Used
 - Jasmine
 - jQuery
 - HTML5/CSS3

-To view the feedreader testing site on github pages go to http://SG-04.github.io/Feed-Reader-Testing `